MOTR: End-to-End Multiple-Object Tracking with Transformer: Experiments

 \subsection{Ablation Study}

-\textbf{MOTR Components.} Tab.~\ref{abs-a} shows the impact of integrating different components.
+\textbf{MOTR Components.} Table\;\ref{abs-a} shows the impact of integrating different components.
 Integrating our components into the baseline can gradually improve overall performance.
 Using only object query of as original leads to numerous IDs since most objects are treated as entrance objects.
 With track query introduced, the baseline is able to handle tracking association and improve IDF1 from 1.2 to 49.8.
 Further, adding TAN to the baseline improves MOTA by 7.8\% and IDF1 by 13.6\%.
 When using CAL during training, there are extra 8.3\% and 7.1\% improvements in MOTA and IDF1, respectively.
 It demonstrates that TAN combined with CAL can enhance the learning of temporal motion.

 \textbf{Collective Average Loss.} Here, we explored the impact of video sequence length on the tracking performance in CAL.
-As shown in Tab.~\ref{abs-b}, when the length of the video clip gradually increases from 2 to 5, MOTA and IDF1 metrics are improved by 8.3\% and 7.1\%, respectively.
+As shown in Table\;\ref{abs-b}, when the length of the video clip gradually increases from 2 to 5, MOTA and IDF1 metrics are improved by 8.3\% and 7.1\%, respectively.
 Thus, multi-frame CAL can greatly boost the tracking performance.
 We explained that multiple frames CAL can help the network to handle some hard cases such as occlusion scenes.
 We observed that duplicated boxes, ID switches, and object missing in occluded scenes are significantly reduced.
-To verify it, we provide some visualizations in Fig.~\ref{vis_duplicate}.
+To verify it, we provide some visualizations in Fig.\;\ref{vis_duplicate}.

 \textbf{Erasing and Inserting Track Query.} In MOT datasets, there are few training samples for two cases: entrance objects and exit objects in video sequences.
 Therefore, we adopt track query erasing and inserting to simulate these two cases with probability $p_{drop}$ and $p_{insert}$, respectively.
-Tab.~\ref{abs-c} reports the performance using different value of $p_{drop}$ during training.
+Table\;\ref{abs-c} reports the performance using different value of $p_{drop}$ during training.
 MOTR achieves the best performance when $p_{drop}$ is set to 0.1.
 Similar to the entrance objects, track queries transferred from the previous frame, whose predictions are false positives, are inserted into the current frame to simulate the case of object exit.
-In Tab.~\ref{abs-d}, we explore the impact on tracking performance of different $p_{insert}$.
-When progressively increasing the $p_{insert}$ from 0.1 to 0.7, our MOTR achieves highest score in MOTA metric when $p_{insert}$ is set to 0.3 while the IDF1 score is decreasing.
+In Table\;\ref{abs-d}, we explore the impact on tracking performance of different $p_{insert}$.
+When progressively increasing $p_{insert}$ from 0.1 to 0.7, our MOTR achieves the highest score on MOTA when $p_{insert}$ is set to 0.3 while the IDF1 score is decreasing.